GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

   @include(if: $isGithubAccessTokenMissing)
 {
   _fail(
-    message: "Header \"X-Github-Access-Token\" has not been provided" ) @remove
+    message: "Header 'X-Github-Access-Token' has not been provided" ) @remove
 }